Reasons to Complete an EFP

 Implementing Your Action Plan

 The action plan you developed while completing your EFP is your blueprint for improving your operation and making it more sustainable.
 There is no timeline for making these improvements, but we encourage you to do so as soon as time and money allow.
 One producer recommends, “tackle the easy stuff, tackle the cheap stuff” to get you started.
-(We are in the process of developing some videos that address that issue specifically.
-Once complete, we will add them here.)
 Your EFP technican can help you with implementation as well; he or she may even make visits to your farm to demonstrate a technique.
 AEFP is also developing how-to videos and technical topics that will show you how to make these improvements.
 Should you have any issues that are not addressed in our Resources section, we encourage you to contact your technician or the ARECA office.